You’ve been pushing to do more testing at your organization.

 In an A/B/n test, you are testing more than two variations of a page at once.
 “N” refers to the number of versions being tested, anywhere from two versions to the “nth” version.

-With multivariate testing, you are testing each, individual change, isolated one against another, by mixing and matching every possible combination available.
+With full factorial or multivariate testing, you are testing each, individual change, isolated one against another, by mixing and matching every possible combination available.

 Imagine you want to test a homepage re-design with four changes in a single variation:

 - Change A: New hero banner

 - Change C: New CTA color

 Hypothetically, let’s assume that each change has the following impact on your conversion rate: